 Learn more about the history of New York’s Scaffold Law.

-In addition to New York’s Scaffold law, employers, property owners, and others on worksites where scaffolding is used are required to comply with many other safety regulations.
+In addition to New York’s scaffold law, employers, property owners, and others on worksites where scaffolding is used are required to comply with many other scaffolding regulations.
 These include:

 - OSHA regulations, including those that apply to work performed from heights, safety equipment, and the proper use of machinery.

 - New York Labor Law § 200, requires contractors and owners to provide a safe working environment for workers.
 Owners and contractors have a general duty to ensure all equipment, machinery, and devices are properly placed, guarded, operated, and lighted safely.

 - New York Labor Law § 241(6), specifically applies to construction, demolition, and excavation.
 Under Labor Law 241(6), owners and contractors must take reasonable measures to provide appropriate safety equipment for their workers.
 Under this section, liability is based on violations of specific New York State Industrial Code Regulations.